petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 !!! tip
     Confirmation and status messages can be localized.
 Read [Editing and Localizing Labels](./data-set-view-visualization-modes.md#editing-and-localizing-labels) to learn more.

-### Using Titles with Modal and Side Panel Actions
+## Using Titles with Modal and Side Panel Actions

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA132+`

-Side Panel and Modal actions open on top of the current page, allowing users to interact with the content without navigating away.
+Side Panel and Modal actions open on top of the current page, so users can interact with the content without navigating away.
 When you add a `Title` field to these actions, a bar with the title and a close button appears at the top of the component.
 Users can close the modal/side panel and return to the original page.

 ![A Side Panel action with a title and a URL without a title.](./data-set-view-actions/images/10.png)